IndigoNakamoto/Litecoin-Knowledge-Hub/cline_docs/currentTask.md

     *   #### Detailed Description & Business Context:
         To implement the "Litecoin Basics & FAQ" feature, the RAG pipeline needs to be populated with high-quality, curated knowledge.
 This task involves creating well-structured Markdown documents for fundamental Litecoin topics within the `knowledge_base/` directory and then ingesting this curated data into the MongoDB vector store.
     *   #### Acceptance Criteria:
-        1. The foundational articles created in `M4-KB-001` (e.g., `what-is-litecoin.md`, `how-litecoin-differs-from-bitcoin.md`, `understanding-litecoin-wallets.md`) are finalized and meet quality standards.
+        1. The foundational articles created in `M4-KB-001` (e.g., `what-is-litecoin.md`, `how-litecoin-differs-from-bitcoin.md`, `understanding-litecoin-wallets.md`) are finalized and meet quality standards in the `knowledge_base/articles/` directory.
-        2. The `ingest_data.py` script is used to load data specifically from the `knowledge_base/` directory.
+        2. The `ingest_data.py` script is used to load data specifically from the `knowledge_base/articles/` directory.
         3. Verify that the data from these curated articles is present in the MongoDB vector store.
         4. Document any specific ingestion notes in this task's "Notes on Completion".
     *   #### Link to projectRoadmap.md goal(s):